Steve-Pilato/Steve-Pilato.github.io/_posts/2021-03-04-Football-NCAA-and-NFL.md

 ### Again, the question is whether or not this is statistically meaningful.

-# Permutation Testing: Is there a meaningful difference in the Proportion of Championship blowout games Between NCAA and NFL?
+# Permutation Testing: Is there a meaningful difference in the proportion of championship blowout games Between NCAA and NFL?

 ## Calculate the observed difference in proportion of championship blowout games between NCAA and NFL